Early History of Local

 African American Heritage Cookbook

-Inspired by the stories of our “Community Cornerstones: African American Communities in Montgomery County” video project, Heritage Montgomery is producing an African American foodways cookbook.
-The cookbook will include traditional recipes collected from local communities, plus stories and photographs that bring the project to life.
+Inspired by the stories of our “Community Cornerstones: African American Communities in Montgomery County” video project (see below), Heritage Montgomery has produced the African American Heritage Cookbook.

 In the News …